MadRoosterCro/Task_management_app/README.md

 After running the app and checking the `.env` file for the path, you can find the API documentation by opening `localhost`.

-> Note: _http://localhost:3000/api/documentation_ is default for accesing the documentation.
+> Note: _http://localhost:3000/api/documentation_ is default for accesing documentation.

 ## Endpoints